“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 Rylan glanced east to the terminus of the Black Road where a glowing column of riftspace shone into the rust-colored sky.
 That narrow blue channel connected this continent to the rest of the Hundred Worlds, and purging the road to and from that spot was ostensibly the only reason that the Clerics had for venturing out this far.

 “We’ve gotta be what, five, six miles from the Black Road?”
-Rylan guessed by gauging their distance to the rift.
-“That’s way too far for them to bother clearing out a Razorbeak nest,” he said, looking back at the warning sign.
+Rylan guessed.
+“That’s too far to bother clearing out a Razorbeak nest.”

 “More importantly,” Elren noted, “why warn us off, under penalty of death, if they’ve already dealt with the nest?”